ashish-yadav11/dsblocks/README.md

 # xgetrootname

-It is a tiny program to get the current root name.
+A tiny program to get the current root name.
 May prove helpful in debugging.

 # Acknowledgements